It's The Growing Season!

-- cats favorite drug, Nepta cataria, or rather catnip.
+- Credit: wikimedia commons One of the great ant deterrents happens to be your cats favorite drug, Nepta cataria, or rather catnip.
 If you're reading this aloud to your cat, her ears are probably perked and she's looking at you asking where her catnip is at.

 - While the nepetalactone found in the plant, Nepta cataria deters ants, it can also be extracted and used as a mosquito, fly, cockroach and termite repellant.
 Catnip must be sounding good right about now to add to your garden, even if your kitty will want to gobble the plant up.
 Maybe just roll around in it anyway, if your cat isn't strictly an indoor cat.
 Oh and fleas don't like catnip either.
 A nice incentive for you to have around for you kitty to roll around in it.

 - Catnip is also one of the plants that repel mosquitos.
 It's not just good for keeping unwanted bugs away from your garden, but away from your entire yard, but you and your family too without having to worry about DEET which is found in many commercial insect repellents.
 It is however not the only plant that repels mosquitos, but well worth looking into.